 One of the biggest reasons why the DJ wears headphones is cueing.
 Obviously, the DJ doesn’t need to focus their attention on hearing the crowd.
 Instead, they need to focus on listening to the next song that they’re planning on transitioning into the mix.
 As matching beats and rhythm of a couple of different tracks is very important when creating a mix, the DJ must listen to the next track in line before they play it for the crowd.

 They will attempt to transition it in as smoothly as possible.
 As soon as the track that’s playing in the headphones matches the track that’s currently playing for the crowd, in tempo, the DJ increases the volume of the upcoming song, which allows both of the tracks to play at the same time.
 The crossfade of both the tracks allows for a smoother transition.
-This process is one of the main reasons the DJ wears headphones.

 Wearing headphones can also come in handy if the DJ isn’t very familiar with a track because it allows them to mix the track on the fly.
 However, these days, there are many leading software programs that can easily handle the cueing, which is why some DJs choose not to wear headphones.